fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

 CMakeLists.txt
 ~~~~~~~~~~~~~~~

 The CMakeLists is parsed by CMake_.
-For the aplication it should contain the following lines :
+For the application, it should contain the following lines :

 .. code-block:: cmake